Martin I. Eisenstein

 “State Sales Tax in the Digital Economy: Navigating Electronic Taxability and the Factor Presence Rule,” Strafford Publishing webinar (February 10, 2016)

-“State Sales And Transaction Taxes of IT Products and Services: Navigating the Evolving Landscape,” Strafford Publishing webinar (March 5, 2015)
+“State Sales and Transaction Taxes of IT Products and Services: Navigating the Evolving Landscape,” Strafford Publishing webinar (March 5, 2015)

-“Transaction Taxes on Information Technologies: The Threat, State Tax Notes (December 22, 2014)
+“Transaction Taxes on Information Technologies: The Threat,” State Tax Notes (December 22, 2014)

 “Let the Sunshine In: The Age of Cloud Computing,” State Tax Notes (November 28, 2011)